 The only plausible interpretation of (51) is one in which the first occurrence of Tanglewood is, or is contained in, the focus of only, and the second one is the focus of the illocutionary operator, which can be paraphrased by: The reason why I only went to Tanglewood is because you went to Tanglewood.
-This suggests a principle saying that a complex focus (whose parts are associated with the same operator) cannot contain identical overt foci.
-Note that one would need an explanation of this phenomenon even if one would adopt Kratzer's solution, as her theory only makes a claim about anaphors in focus and would allow for only to be associated with both foci in (51).
+This suggests a principle saying that a complex focus (whose parts are associated with the same operator) cannot contain identical focused parts.
+Hence the only way to get semantic representations that restrict their alternatives by formulas like $x \cdot x' = y \cdot y$ is by ellipsis.